esheldon/nsim/config/README.md

     - try more stable fitting, e.g. em
         - not great, even at s/n=1000
         - bias -0.035
-    - try whitening
-    - maybe it is the size of the stamp, or boundary issues in the sim?
-        - psf stamp is very large
-        - maybe try trimming the stamp or psf?

-        - maybe it is the rendering clipping at 5 sigma?
-            - doing a run with full rendering; slower by factor of 2!

 # old shapesim stuff
 - nsim-eg01